Primordial perturbations and non-Gaussianities in Ho\v{r}ava-Lifshitz gravity: Cosmological Perturbation

 \section{Cosmological Perturbation}

-Now we consider cosmological perturbation in Ho\v{r}ava gravity coupled to scalar-field matter.
+We now consider cosmological perturbation in Ho\v{r}ava gravity coupled to scalar-field matter.

-As has been addressed before, the action of Ho\v{r}ava gravity is complicated, due to the quadratic terms in spatial curvature.
-One may recall that in GR, we can choose various gauges to simplify the calculations.
+As has been addressed before, the action of Ho\v{r}ava gravity is complicated due to the quadratic terms in spatial curvature.
+We recall that in GR, one can choose various gauges to simplify the calculations.
 However, the case is different in Ho\v{r}ava gravity (see Appendix A for a discussion of gauge transformation and gauge choice in Ho\v{r}ava theory).
-Since the ``foliation-preserving" diffeomorphism is only a subset of the full diffeomorphism in GR, and in general, we have less gauge modes while more physical modes.
-More precisely, the dynamical degrees of freedom in the spatial metric $g_{ij}$ is 3 (with contrary to 2 in GR) when $\lambda \neq 1 \;\textrm{and}\; 1/3$, which contains 2 usual tensor degrees of freedom and \emph{one additional scalar degree of freedom}.
-Thus, perturbation theory in Ho\v{r}va-Lifshitz theory is mostly involved and also interesting.
+Since the ``foliation-preserving'' diffeomorphism is only a subset of the full diffeomorphism in GR, one may expect in general that there are less gauge modes and more physical modes\footnote{As argued in the original proposal by Ho\v{r}ava \cite{Horava:2009uw}, the dynamical degrees of freedom in the spatial metric $g_{ij}$ is 3 (with contrary to 2 in GR) when $\lambda \neq 1 \;\textrm{and}\; 1/3$, which contains 2 usual tensor degrees of freedom and \emph{one additional scalar degree of freedom} (see also similar arguments based on cosmological context and more general analysis in ). }.
+Thus, the perturbation theory in Ho\v{r}ava-Lifshitz theory is very involved, but also interesting.

-In this work, we consider the scalar-field perturbation, and for simplicity, we neglect the spatial metric perturbation.
-We assume the background scalar field is homogeneous $\phi_0 = \phi_0(t)$.
+We consider the scalar-field perturbation by neglecting the spatial metric perturbation.
+We assume that the background scalar field is homogeneous $\phi_0 = \phi_0(t)$.